PavanRangani/docs/docs/prd/contact-company/company-requirements.md

 - On `Replace and Delete`, all the references where the current company is referenced will be updated with the new company and then this company is deleted.
 - `Replace and Delete` isn't available when deleting multiple companies together.
 (It's decided just to avoid unnecessary UI complexity)

+## Archive / Restore company

+- Archived companies aren't available in the auto-complete.
+So, the company which aren't used anymore but referenced in the older records, could be archived to avoid accidental usage of such company.
+- Archived company can be restored anytime without any restriction.
+Once restored, it will become `active` and will be available in the auto-complete to reference it at other places.

+### UI Requirement

+Following applies to both: Action from the `item-context` menu (Single) or multiple selection:

+- On click action is performed, immediately.
+No extra confirmation is needed.
+- On Archive/Restore, shows toast `Archived successfully` or `Restored successfully`.

+#### Multiple Archive / Restore company

+- Users can able to archive / restore multiple company

 ## Browse companies